rheehot/visidata-book/async.md

 ## [dev] `@asyncthread`

-Use the `@asyncthread` decorator on a function to make it execute in a thread.
+Add the `@asyncthread` decorator to a function, so calls to it will spawn a new thread.
 The return value is the spawned thread (which can often be ignored by the caller); the return value of the original function is effectively lost.

+Note, that if you chain decorators, `@asyncthread` should be the closest decorator to the function.
+Otherwise, `@asyncthread` will spawn a new thread for the *act of decorating*, and not for the function call itself.

 Cells which are being computed in a separate thread should have that thread as their value until their result is available.
 This will show the `options.disp_pending` notation and allow the user to interact with the specific thread (via e.g. `z^Y` and others).